sobeit/simple_voice_package/README.md

 7:
 ```

-In this example, if getting /state topic message including "1", it will play "aaa.wav" file.
+In this example, if getting /state topic message including "1", it plays "aaa.wav" file.